ruihildt/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+   Sessions allow authorized users to access restricted endpoints.
+   Sessions are created on the server when a user successfully logs in.
+   The server sends a cookie back to the browser which in turn, will send back the cookie with every request.
+   If the cookie corresponds to a valid session, the server will then authorize the response to be sent with the data requested.

 1. What does bcrypt do to help us store passwords in a secure manner.
+   Bcrypt help store passwords provided by the user on account creation in a secure fashion.
+The server has zero knowledge of the password, it only holds a unique enough hash of the password in its database.
+   The password will then be salted wiht a unique secret to add further protection, so that if a same password is used by several unique users, the hash in the database will still be unique.

 1. What does bcrypt do to slow down attackers?
+   Bcrypt will hash the password the passwords over an over, which is a slow operation.
+The number of iterations of hash is configurable so that the current computing power to bruteforce the hashing will take a lot fo time and computing resources..

-1. What are the three parts of the JSON Web Token?
+1. What are the three parts of the JSON Web Token? a JSON Web Token is composed of 3 segments of b64 encoded data: Header, Payload and Signature.
+   The Header is an object defining the type of JWT and tha algorithm used.
+   The Payload is an object usually containing user identification details but can also contain any number of arbitrary data.
+As it's not encrypted, it shouldn't contain any private or secret data.
+   The Signature, is a hash of the Header, the Payload and the Secret.

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [x] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] `cd` into the root of the project and run `yarn` to install dependencies.
+- [x] `cd` into the root of the project and run `yarn` to install dependencies.
-- [ ] Once you have your `node_modules` go ahead and run `yarn server` or `npm run server` to start your node server.
+- [x] Once you have your `node_modules` go ahead and run `yarn server` or `npm run server` to start your node server.
-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [x] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [x] PM then will count the HW as done by  merging the branch back into master.

 Helpful Tip on Testing this Project: